PeJiR/Diplomes-Certifications/IT/freeCodeCamp (🔥)/Responsive Web Design/Certification Project-Build a Tribute Page/README.md

 --->
 ## Project description:

-For this project, i have built a tribute page for Son Goku from Dragon ball anime.
+For this project, I have built a tribute page for Son Goku from Dragon ball anime.

 ##  See project online